wadie999/Chat-Bot/README.md

 1. Clone the repository
 2. Install the required packages: `pip install -r requirements.txt`
 3. Place your text file in the desired location
-4. Set your OPENAI key by creatinga a `keys.py` file in `src` folder and adding your key as a string variable  `key = " .."`
+4. Set your OPENAI key by creating a `keys.py` file in `src` folder and adding your key as a string variable  `key = " .."`

 ## Usage